microprediction/chess/README.md

 There's more at www.microprediction.com/blog about chess and data science.

-Oh yeah, and if you want to increase your bullet rating by 100, just play the Halloween Gambit!
+Oh yeah, and if you want to increase your bullet rating by 100, use right click to cancel pre-moves.
+And play the Halloween Gambit!
 See our little [chess blog](www.chess.com/blog/microprediction).